jrpotter/homesync/README.md

 ## Configuration

 Homesync uses a YAML file, to be found in anyone of the following locations.
-Locations are searched in the following order:
+Locations are searched in the following priority:

+- `$HOME/.homesync.yml`
+- `$HOME/.config/homesync/homesync.yml`
+- `$XDG_CONFIG_HOME/homesync.yml`
 - `$XDG_CONFIG_HOME/homesync/homesync.yml`
-- `$XDG_CONFIG_HOME/homesync.yml`
-- `$HOME/.config/homesync/homesync.yml`
-- `$HOME/.homesync.yml`

 That said, it is recommended to modify this config solely from the exposed homesync CLI.
-Homesync will take responsibility ensuring how the config is modified based on your package manager, platform, etc.
+Homesync will take responsibility ensuring the generated configuration is according to package manager, platform, etc.

 ## Usage